-In 2017, the Group paid US\$20.0 million (equivalent to approximately RMB132.7 million) upfront fee to MorphoSys, which was recorded as research and development expense in the consolidated statement of comprehensive loss for the year ended December 31, 2017.
+In 2017, the Group paid US\$20.0 million (equivalent to approximately RMB132.7 million) upfront fee to MorphoSys, which was recorded as research and development expense in the consolidated statements of comprehensive loss.
 No additional payments were made in 2018.
 Due to the uncertainty involved in meeting these development and commercialization based targets, the Group evaluated and concluded that the remaining milestones are still not probable as of December 31, 2018.
-In March and April 2019, the project achieved the first and second milestone and the Group paid US\$8.0 million (equivalent to approximately RMB54.9 million) of milestone fees to MorphoSys, which was recorded as research and development expense in the interim condensed consolidated statement of comprehensive loss for the nine months ended September 30, 2019.
+In March and April 2019, the project achieved the first and second milestone and the Group paid US\$8.0 million (equivalent to approximately RMB54.9 million) of milestone fees to MorphoSys, which was recorded as research and development expense in the interim condensed consolidated statements of comprehensive loss.